zufre/sinatra-integrating-models-walkthrough-cb-000/README.md

 ## Setup

 We'll use input from a form to create an instance of a model, and then send that instance back to a view to be displayed to the user.
-As an example, we're going to create a web application that analyzes a block of text from the user - showing the number of words, most common letters, and least common letters us
+As an example, we're going to create a web application that analyzes a block of text from the user - showing the number of words, most common letters, and least common letters to us.

 To code along, fork and clone this lab.
 Run `bundle install` to make sure all of your dependencies are installed.